zoffixznet/perl6.party/post/Perl-6-NativeCall--Look-Ma-Im-A-C-Programmer.md

 For our learning pleasure, I'll be using [libcdio](http://www.gnu.org/software/libcdio/) library that lets you mess around with CDs and CD-ROMs (anybody still got those?).
+On Debian, I'll just need `libcdio13` package.
+Notice is it *not* the `-dev` version and on my box it was actually already installed.

-I'm going to create a Perl 6 program called `troll.p6` that opens and closes the CD tray:
+I'm going to
+create a Perl 6 program called `troll.p6` that opens and closes the CD tray:

     use NativeCall;